Learn How To Fold A Fitted Sheet In Less Than 2 Minutes

 If you want to take your fitted sheet-folding skills to the next level, Cooper recommends storing the folded fitted sheet, along with the top sheet and any additional pillowcases right inside of one of the pillowcases to keep the entire sheet set in one tidy little bundle.
 What a clever idea!

-After you’ve mastered the fine art of folding fitted sheets, you will no longer have to hide your disorderly linen closet.
+After you’ve mastered the fine art of folding fitted sheets, you will no longer have to hide your disorderly disorderly linen closet.

 You may even “accidentally” leave the closet door open to show off your handiwork.